shivam-sharma7/book-store/README.md

 ## Book store App
-Developed this full stack app using (MERN stack).
-This is allow to user can create book, get book, update book, and delete as well.
-This is consuming basic CRUD api and some input validation.
+Book store is full stack app, build with using (MERN stack).
+This is allow to authors can create book, get book, update book, and delete as well.
+This is consuming All CRUD REST API with some input validation.

 ## Run backend
 >You need to cretae a .env file and set following string then you will be able to perfrom all CRUD operation and store in DB.